-My broader research interest is on the ethics and efficacy of hospitality in the form of humanitarianism and human rights from its historical to contemporary context.
-To approach this in my dissertation, I examine a case study: the history of the politics of care for indigenous women’s bodies in colonial Cambodia, particularly in the domain of pregnancy and labor, childcare, and prostitution.
-The narrative involves a network of French imperial administrators and private citizens, European and American international organizations, and indigenous officials and practitioners in Khmer society.
+My research interest is on the ethics and efficacy of hospitality in the form of humanitarianism and human rights from its historical to contemporary context.
+To approach this in my dissertation, I examine a case study: the politics of protecting indigenous women's bodies in Cambodia during the period of the French protectorate.
+The narrative involves a network of French civil servants and private citizens, European and American institutions, and local indigènes involved in affairs related to caring for and regulating indigenous pregnancy and childbirth, prostitution, and gender-based violence.
 This project evolved from my work with an international non-governmental organization on health and hygiene programs for women and their families.

 Thesis Title: "Hospitality Engendered: Women's Bodies, Empire, and Humanitarianism in Cambodia, 1863-1954"